jorishr/goudster/README.md

 Commercial website for the beer Goudster from Halen, Belgium.

+Website was fully hand-coded.

 # stack

-HTML(ejs), CSS(sass), EXPRESS.
+HTML(ejs), CSS(sass), NodeJs (ExpressJs).

 # taskrunner build tool

-Gulp with browser-sync and nodemon
+Gulp with browser-sync and nodemon.
+See package.json for list of all dev dependencies.
-- npm run dev
+- `npm run dev`
-- npm run build
+- `npm run build`

+Production version can be run using `npx nodemon` in dist folder.

+NOTE: both dev and production version require access to correct .env variables

-# functionality
+# website functionality

 - Newsletter signup via Mailgun API.
 - Contactform via Nodemailer and Mailgun.
-- Map via Google Maps API
+- Custom Map via Google Maps API

 # compliance

 - GDPR compliant forms (active consent before button can be clicked)
-- Modal pop-up on page load for active age consent
+- Modal pop-up on page load for active age consent (alcoholic beverage)
 - Cookie-bar pop-up with link to privacy-policy
-- User settings are stored in localStorage
+- User settings are stored in browser localStorage

-# css features
+# notable css features

 - Responsive design with mobile first approach
 - Bottom menu on mobile